sheenamnarula/node-express-mongo/README.md

 - Express js (framework)
 - Mongo db (Nosql database)

+## Architecture :
+controllers : application layer which is interacting with the client for request and response

+models : models contains the database collections

+services : This is a layer where all the business logic exists and it sits between controllers and infrastructure (database, third party apis)

+Utils : This folder consists of any helpers required for validations or any common logic

+routes : routes of apis

+server.js : Entry point of project

+test : contains test cases

 ## Prerequisites
 - node version 14.17.3
 - mocha (for test cases)